lshtm-genomics/omics-course/docs/advanced/gwas.md

 ![](../img/gwas_4.jpg)

-We chose to a call-rate threshold of 5% (these SNPs will be removed later in the protocol).
+We chose a call-rate threshold of 5% (these SNPs will be removed later in the protocol).

-### Test markers for different genotype call rates between cases and contols
+### Test markers for different genotype call rates between cases and controls

 To test all markers for differences in call rate between cases and controls, at the Unix prompt type: